 If you think travel is financially out of your reach, you are probably mistaken.
 Culturally we think that long-term travel is something held exclusively for the rich.
 Vagabonding by Rolf Potts throws that idea out the window…

-One of the most memorable parts of the book for me is when he talks about that scene in the movie Wall Street where Charlie Sheen says all he wants to do is make a boat load of money, leave the stock broker life, and ride a motorcycle across China.
+One of the most memorable parts of the book for me is when he talks about that scene in the movie Wall Street where Charlie Sheen says all he wants to do is make a boatload of money, leave the stockbroker’s life, and ride a motorcycle across China.